Sadr Region in Cygnus | IC 1318 and Emission Nebula

 Sadr (a supergiant) has 12 times the mass of our Sun and about 150 times our Sun’s radius.
 IC 1318 is considered to be the diffuse emission nebula surrounding Sadr.

 The image above shows the bright star, Sadr, at the top right of the image.
-This photo includes 72 x 4-minute exposures using a one-shot-color astronomy camera.
+This photo includes 6 hours of total exposure time using a monochrome CMOS dedicated astronomy camera and narrowband filters.

 Although Sadr and the IC 1318 nebula are seen together from our vantage point on Earth, it is interesting to note that the star that illuminates IC 1318 is a hot, blue O9-class star obscured by interstellar dust.